Diabetes Medications

 4. Aspirin therapy

 Diabetes is a major risk factor for cardiovascular disease and stroke.
-Depending on your medical history and risk factors, your doctor may recommend a low-dose aspirin regimen.
-Aspirin “thins” the blood and helps prevent blood clots from forming, which can block blood flow through arteries, especially when they’re already narrowed by plaque.
+Depending on your medical history and risk factors, a low-dose aspirin regimen may be recommended.
+Aspirin “thins” the blood and helps prevent blood clots from forming.
+Blood clots can block blood flow through arteries, especially when they’re already narrowed by plaque.

 Don’t begin aspirin therapy on your own — ask your health care professional.